zopefoundation/zope.testrunner/src/zope/testrunner/tests/testrunner-errors.rst

           File "testrunner-ex/sample2/sampletests_e.py", line 24, in g
             x = y + 1  # noqa: F821
            - __traceback_info__: I don't know what Y should be.
-        NameError: global name 'y' is not defined
+        NameError: name 'y' is not defined
     <BLANKLINE>
     ...
     <BLANKLINE>